 Olympus Trip 35

-This camera was made from 1967-1984.
+This camera was made between 1967-1984.
 After 1978 the shutter button was changed from a silver metal button to a black plastic one.
 That meant this one was pre-1978.
 The best thing about this camera is that it is fully automatic and needs no batteries.
 The camera is solar-powered by a selenium cell that sits around the lens.
 If there is too much or too little light a red flag appears in the viewfinder.
 If you find one in a junk bin then check this feature by cocking the shutter and covering the cell.
 If you can take a photo then there is a fault.
-This is a common issue and could be mechanical or the selenium cell might be exhausted.
-Usually it is mechanical and there are fixes on the net.
-So it depends on how handy you are with a screwdriver as to whether you buy it.
-This one worked perfectly.
-So why was it it the junk bin?
+This is a common issue and it could be caused by a mechanical issue or the selenium cell might be exhausted.
+Usually, it is mechanical and there are fixes on the net.
+So it depends on how handy you are with a screwdriver as to whether you want to buy it.
+This one seemed to work perfectly, so why was it in the junk bin?
 Take a look…

 Can you see it?

 There should be a hot shoe on the top of the camera.
-I didn’t think it would be a major issue plus I rarely attach a flash to this type of camera, preferring a point and shoot with a built in flash.
-So I covered the screw holes with a piece of light seal foam.
-I didn’t think the holes would cause a leak, I just thought the foam looked ok and felt nice to touch.
-The light seals inside were ok.
-So this one can only work on the ‘A’ for automatic, no thinking required…oh apart from the zoned focusing.
-You have to estimate which to chose from four.
-1 meter, 1.5 meters, 3 meters, and infinity.
-The first two can be a little tricky as you can see from the shots below.
-Only the closer shots were out of focus.
+I didn’t think it missing would be a major issue, plus I rarely attached a flash to this type of camera anyway.
+I preferred using them as point-and-shoots.
+I covered the screw holes with a piece of light seal foam.
+I didn’t think the holes would cause a light leak, I just thought the foam looked better and felt nicer to touch.
+The light seals inside the camera were okay.
+Without a flash attached, the camera works in the ‘A’ for automatic, no thinking required…oh apart from the zoned focusing.
+You have to estimate which one of 4 to choose from 1 meter, 1.5 meters, 3 meters, or infinity.
+The first two can be a little tricky as you can see from the test shots below.
+Only the closer shots are out of focus.

-The camera worked great.
-So, keep or sell?
-Neither, I gave it to a friend with a roll of film.
+As you can see, the camera worked great so I gave it to a friend along with a roll of film.
 I have one already and it is a great camera.
-Maybe now my friend will give my spiderman camera back??
+Maybe now my friend will give my Spiderman camera back??

 8 thoughts on “Olympus Trip 35